ARazak200/ARazak200.github.io/README.md

   - Side Bar
   - Footer

-- [ ] Index
+1. Index
   - Cover Picture

-- [X] About
+2. About
-	- introduction about myself
+	- Introduction about Aadam.
-	-Auto Slde show img
+	- Auto Slde show using JavaScript.
-			- new pictures

-- [ ] Outdoors
+3. Outdoors
 	Blog type view
 	- 1st Grid
 		- Row of four pictures
-		-five coloumns of text about outdoor adventure
+		- Five coloumns of text about outdoor adventure
 	- 2nd Grid
 		- Row of four pictures
 		-five coloumns of text about outdoor adventure